seanelvidge/seanelvidge.github.io/_posts/2025-01-09-Brewing_coffee_at_altitude.md

 Birmingham, UK, sits at a relatively low altitude (around 140 meters above sea level).
 Water here boils pretty close to 100°C. Boulder, Colorado, on the other hand, is nestled in the foothills of the Rocky Mountains at an elevation of roughly 1655 meters.
 This significant difference in altitude has a significant impact on the temperature water boils at.

-To use the Clausius-Clapeyron equation we first need to calculate atmospheric pressure in Boulder - there are various ways of doing this (progressingly getting more difficult) but here it is sufficient to assume a 'standard atmosphere' where temperature decreasesd with altitude, and assume that our coffee machine is being used indoors where the temperature is about 20°C, then we can use:
+To use the Clausius-Clapeyron equation we first need to calculate atmospheric pressure in Boulder - there are various ways of doing this (getting progressively more difficult) but here it is sufficient to assume a 'standard atmosphere' where temperature decreasesd with altitude, and assume that our coffee machine is being used indoors where the temperature is about 20°C, then we can use:

 $$P = P_0\cdot\exp\left(\frac{-gM(h - h_0)}{RT}\right)$$